Rel Primer: Basic Syntax

 to sort and rank them.

-is called a definition.
+is a relation.”

 .